-integrated approach: a set of measures includes a performance assessment, a competence assessment, and the planning of an employee's professional development.
+■ integrated approach: a set of measures includes a performance assessment, a competence assessment, and the planning of an employee's professional development.

 As part of the process, an employee's performance is assessed based on their progress in fulfilling business and individual professional tasks set before them at the beginning of the year, including tasks on staff development (for managers), as well as on business ethics, corporate culture and compliance, HSE, safety, and continuous improvement.
-This assessment INDIVIDUAL PERFORMANCE REVIEW shows whether an employee needs AT SAKHALIN ENERGY LLC to engage in professional developthe company's efficiency in general.
+This assessment shows whether an employee needs to engage in professional development activities to ensure their further professional growth and to contribute to the improvement of the company's efficiency in general.

 As at the end of 2023, 1,873 employees (95% of company personnel) had successfully undergone the Individual Performance Review (see the Individual Performance Review in the 2020-2023 table).